pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/ECE454/2016-10-30-threads-and-parallel-programming.md

 - Processors do the same thing on different data
 	- __Regular__: linear indexing
-		- All srrays accessed through linear expressions of loop indices, known at compile time
+		- All arrays accessed through linear expressions of loop indices, known at compile time
 	- __Irregular__: non-linear indexing
 		- Some arrays accessed through non-linear expressions of loop indices, some only known at runtime
 		- Difficult for parallelism based on _data distribution_